-We have nearly 185,000 members across the country who work to champion beer and cider drinkers as well as pub and club goers.
+We have over 190,000 members across the country who work to champion beer and cider drinkers as well as pub and club goers.
 Our campaigns range from protecting pubs threatened with closure, fighting unfair taxation on beer and cider and ensuring fair competition and choice in the pub and beer market.

 Our members support well-run pubs as the centres of community life and believe their continued existence plays a critical social role in UK culture.
 For more information on our campaigns, please visit: camra.org.uk/campaigns